Does Chlorella Have Iodine?

 Chlorella may be an excellent way to get iodine into the diet.
 It’s a natural source of iodine and is bioavailable, meaning the body can easily absorb it.
 Provided you aren’t allergic to iodine, supplementing with chlorella is a superb way to help improve thyroid function.

 Have you added this supplement to your diet?
-Get it from our store in the form you fancy.
+Get our Sunlit Chlorella Tablet.
 With this versatile superfood, we’ll help you fight off thyroid deficiency, besides other issues like high blood pressure.